chussenot/ServerlessConf2018-Workshop-OpenFaas/README.md

 **Disclaimer:**
 We are working in a fast-changing environment so this Lab may need to be updated with each softwares' new version.
-You can subscribe to Alex Ellis' blog to see the latest updates of OpenFaas: https://www.alexellis.io
+You can subscribe to [Alex Ellis' blog](https://www.alexellis.io) to see the latest updates of OpenFaas.

 ## Objectives